 Fauna at Bandipur National Park

-The park has about 70 tiger, more than three thousand Asian Elephants, leopards, Gaur, Sloth bear and Dholes.
-The park good population of barking deer, Sambhar, wild dog, hyena, Chital, wild boar, spotted deer, mongoose and four horned antelope etc.
+The park has about 70 tigers, more than three thousand Asian Elephants, leopards, Gaur, Sloth bear and Dholes.
+The park good population of barking deer, Sambhar, wild dog, hyena, Chital, wild boar, spotted deer, mongoose and four-horned antelope etc.

 There are about 230 species of birds in Bandipur.

-In reptiles, one may find King cobra, rat snake, common cobra, water snake, russell’s viper, marsh crocodile, lizard, monitor lizard, chameleon, common krait, frog, Indian python, tree frog, flying snake, tortoise and toad.
+In reptiles, one may find King cobra, rat snake, common cobra, the water snake, Russell’s viper, marsh crocodile, lizard, monitor lizard, chameleon, common krait, frog, Indian python, tree frog, flying snake, tortoise and toad.